plahteenlahti/lahteenlahti.fi/content/blog/how-to-use-publish/index.md

 $ publish new
 ```

 After this a new Publish project will be initialized for you.
 You can open the Package.swift file in Xcode if you want to use that for development, or you can use something VS code.
-Let's look at makes up our new static website:
+Let's look at what makes up our new static website:

 ```
 |-- swift.lahteenlahti.com
 |   |-- Content
 |			|–– posts
 |			|–– index.md
 |   |-- Resources
 |   |-- Sources
 ```